🔐 How to activate Multi-Factor Authentication in Microsoft 365 (MFA)

 A 2nd factor is really necessary.
 Often hackers already have your password in their possession.

 So activating MFA to protect your identity is important.
-If someone gains access to your mailbox, that person can also misuse your identity.
+If someone gains access to your mailbox, that person can also abuse your identity.
 It is appropriate to protect not only your mailbox but also your Google Account, your Facebook, PayPal and other accounts you use.

 2. What is Multi-factor Authentication?